-When was Infanrix hexa® introduced into the infant schedule?
+When will Infanrix hexa® be introduced into the infant schedule?

-All babies born on or after 1 August 2017 are eligible for the vaccine eight weeks after their birth.
-Infanrix hexa® vaccine is available to order for use in the routine childhood primary immunisation schedule at 8, 12 and 16 weeks of age.
+All babies born on or after 1 August 2017 will become eligible for the vaccine eight weeks after their birth.
+Infanrix hexa® vaccine is expected to be made available to order from September 2017 for use in the routine childhood primary immunisation schedule at 8, 12 and 16 weeks of age.